nbaars/spring-boot-rest-exceptions/README.md

 {"name":"Peter - Parker - alias Spiderman"}{"error":{"code":"FAILURE","message":"Does not compute"}}
 ```

-Which is not valid json, this stack trace is:
+Which is not valid json, the stack trace is:

 ```
 Caused by: org.springframework.beans.NotReadablePropertyException: Invalid property 'test' of bean class [io.nbaars.superheroes.domain.SuperHero]: Could not find field for property during fallback access!